BlaqueDevs/se-assignment-day-4-software-project-management-glorychioma/README.md

 7. *Vendor & Contract Management* – Negotiate cost-effective contracts with third-party vendors and service providers.

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
+Agile and Waterfall are two distinct software development methodologies with different approaches to project execution.
+Agile is an iterative and incremental approach where development occurs in cycles or sprints, allowing for continuous feedback and adaptability to changing requirements.
+In contrast, Waterfall follows a linear, sequential process, where each phase (requirements, design, development, testing, deployment) must be completed before moving to the next.

+One key difference is flexibility.
+Agile is highly adaptable, making it suitable for projects with evolving requirements, whereas Waterfall is rigid and best suited for projects with well-defined, stable requirements.
+Agile promotes continuous testing and customer involvement throughout the development process, while Waterfall relies on extensive planning and formal documentation, with testing occurring only after development is completed.

+Agile's main advantages include faster delivery, improved customer satisfaction through regular feedback, and early detection of issues.
+However, it requires close collaboration, can be difficult to estimate costs and timelines, and may lack thorough documentation.
+On the other hand, Waterfall ensures a structured approach with clear documentation and is easier to manage when project requirements are fixed.
+Its disadvantages include inflexibility to changes, late detection of issues due to delayed testing, and longer development cycles before product delivery.

+Overall, Agile is best for dynamic and complex projects requiring flexibility, while Waterfall works well for projects with strict regulations and well-defined requirements.
+The choice depends on project needs, stakeholder involvement, and the level of predictability required.
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?